xNocken/replay-reader/docs/settings.md

 # Settings

-## parseLevel
+## parseLevel: `number`
-Type: Number

 The parseLevel setting decides what data you want to parse.
-Which level corresponds to what data can be set in [NetFieldExports](./addOwnExports.md#create-netfieldexports)
+Which level corresponds to what data can be set in [NetFieldExports](./addOwnExports.md#create-netfieldexports).

-## debug
+## debug: `boolean`
-Type: boolean

 Debug mode has two features currently.
 It tells you how fast it parses and how far it is and it creates 3 files. 'netfieldexports.txt', 'netGuidToPathName.txt' and 'notReadingGroups.txt'.
-More about this and how to create custom exports can be found [here](./addOwnExports.md)
+More about this and how to create custom exports can be found [here](./addOwnExports.md).

-Notice: The debug mode reduces the speed by about 50%
+Notice: Enabling this option can reduce the speed of the parser by ~50%.

-## netFieldExportPath
+## netFieldExportPath: `string`
-Type: path

-The netFieldExportPath setting is used to include your own netfieldexports.
-The path is relative to where you start node.
-More to netFieldExports and creating your own exports can be found [here](./addOwnExports.md#create-netfieldexports)
+The netFieldExportPath setting can be used to include your own netFieldExports.

+More about netFieldExports and creating your own exports can be found [here](./addOwnExports.md#create-netfieldexports).

-## customClassPath
+## customClassPath: `string`
-Type: path

-The customClassPath setting is used to include your own classes.
-The path is relative to where you start node.
-More to classes and creating your own exports can be found [here](./addOwnExports.md#create-classes)
+The customClassPath setting can be used to include your own classes.

+More about classes and creating your own exports can be found [here](./addOwnExports.md#create-classes).

-## customEnumPath
+## customEnumPath: `string`
-Type: path

-The customEnumPath setting is used to include your own enums.
-The path is relative to where you start node.
-More to enums and creating your own exports can be found [here](./addOwnExports.md#create-enums)
+The customEnumPath setting cane be used to include your own enums.

+More about enums and creating your own exports can be found [here](./addOwnExports.md#create-enums).

-## onlyUseCustomNetFieldExports
+## onlyUseCustomNetFieldExports: `boolean`
-Type: boolean

-The onlyUseCustomNetFieldExpots setting decides whether or not it uses the default netFieldExports.
-If true only netFieldExports imported via the [netFieldExportPath](#netFieldExportPath) setting will be used.
-If false default ones will be used but can be overwritten by custom ones.
+This option decides whether or not the parser will use netFieldExports (imported via [netFieldExportPath](#netFieldExportPath)).
+If set to `false`, the default netFieldExports will be used (those can be overwritten by custom ones).

-## onExportRead
+## onExportRead: `function`
-Type: function

 This setting overwrites the default export function and is required if you add custom netFieldExports.

-More about this function and how to parse custom data can be found [here](./addOwnExports.md#custom-on-export-read)
+More about this function and how to parse custom data can be found [here](./addOwnExports.md#custom-on-export-read).

-## onNetDeltaRead
+## onNetDeltaRead: `function`
-Type: function

 This setting overwrites the default netDeltaExport function and may be required if you add custom netFieldExports.

-More about this function and how to parse custom data can be found [here](./addOwnExports.md#custom-on-export-read)
+More about this function and how to parse custom data can be found [here](./addOwnExports.md#custom-on-export-read).

-## onChannelOpened
+## onChannelOpened: `function`
-Type: function

-This function is called when a new channel gets opened.
-More about this function and how to parse custom data can be found [here](./addOwnExports.md)
+This function is called when a new channel is opened.

+More about this function and how to parse custom data can be found [here](./addOwnExports.md).

-## onChannelClosed
+## onChannelClosed: `function`
-Type: function

 This function is called when a channel gets closed.

-More about this function and how to parse custom data can be found [here](./addOwnExports.md)
+More about this function and how to parse custom data can be found [here](./addOwnExports.md).